GonzagaEagles16/Boston/README.md

 The current version (V0.5.2, in the "Boston - Current design" folder) has been prototyped and is working.

-STL files for the 3D-printed/FR4 case are available under the "3D-printed case - parts" folder.
-Full STEPs, Fusion, and a bill-of-materials will be released after the group buy runs.
+STL and STEP files for the 3D-printed/FR4 case are available under the "3D-printed case - parts" folder.
+Unfortunately, since I switched from Fusion to Atom3D in the middle of this project, I don't no longer have an up-to-date .f3d Fusion file that I can share, and I'm also essentially working off the STEP file.

 The aluminum version is still being prototyped.
 Unfortuantely, due to my likely arrangements with my vendor for this version, the case files for the aluminum version are unlikely to be open-sourced in the near future.

-There is a working version of QMK, though RGB layer status indication has not yet been implemented (though there is basic RGB functionality imlemented).
+There is a working version of QMK in the "QMK files - temporary home" folder.
+There is [currently a pull request](https://github.com/qmk/qmk_firmware/pull/11273) that is awaiting approval my the QMK Maintainers.

-I may implement VIA in the future as the microcontroller supports it, but it's not currently in the cards.
+I may implement VIA or VIAL in the future as the microcontroller supports it, but it's not currently in the cards.

 ## PCB Renders